National Professional Qualification in Leading Literacy (NPQLL)

 How long does the NPQLL programme last?

-The NPQ in Leading Literacy is a twelve-month programme, with a mixture of live, facilitated sessions and self-directed learning.
+The NPQ for Leading Literacy is a twelve-month programme, with a mixture of live, facilitated sessions and self-directed learning.

 How does the NPQLL programme accommodate busy schedules?

-The NPQ in Leading Literacy is designed to fit around your schedule with a 'little and often' approach that aligns with insights from the science of learning.
+The NPQ for Leading Literacy is designed to fit around your schedule with a 'little and often' approach that aligns with insights from the science of learning.

 Is the NPQLL programme fully funded?

-The NPQ in Leading Literacy is fully funded for teachers and school leaders, at eligible schools and organisations in England, by the Department for Education.
+The NPQ for Leading Literacy is DfE-funded for teachers and school leaders who work in the most challenging schools or educational settings, serving more disadvantaged communities in England.
 Find out more about the eligibility criteria in the 'Funding' tab.

 Are there any specific requirements to enrol on the NPQLL programme?

-To be eligible for the NPQ in Leading Literacy, you must be a serving teacher in a school or eligible organisation in England and have completed your early career training.
+To be eligible for the NPQ for Leading Literacy, you must be a serving teacher in a school or eligible organisation in England and have completed your early career training.

 Curriculum

-Our NPQ in Leading Literacy course follows the Department for Education’s National Professional Qualification: Leading Literacy Framework.
+Our NPQ for Leading Literacy course follows the Department for Education’s National Professional Qualification: Leading Literacy Framework.

 On this programme, you will learn how: